 Upon receipt of notice to pay a lump sum from an employer, MDHS shall provide the employer with a Notice of Lien in accordance with Miss.
 Code Ann.
-93-11-71, specifying the amount of the lump sum to be withheld for payment of child support arrearages.
-Unless the lump sum is considered severance pay, any amount of the lump sum up to the entire arrearage may be withheld.
-If the lump sum is for severance pay, the amount withheld for child support arrearages may not exceed an amount equal to the amount the employer would have withheld if the severance pay had been paid as the employee's usual earnings.
+93-11-71, specifying the amount of the lump sum to be withheld for payment of child support arrearages The amount specified by the lien shall not exceed the amount permitted by the Consumer Credit Protection Act (CCPA).
+(See pages 3182 -3183).
+The CCPA does not apply to lump sum payments for buybacks of company shares, payments that result from compensatory or punitive damages and medical expenses paid as part of a workers' compensation payment.